simplykeerthana/Mosse-Cybersecurity-Internship/README.md

 9. Explian the importance of sampling and how to successfully do it (Completed: )
 10. Research and explain the different types of cyber crimes (Completed: )

+**** MICS104 - Facebook OSINT **** (6 Points)

+1. Create covert social media accounts (Completed: )
+2. Search content by location on Facebook (Completed: )
+3. Search content posted by a given user on Facebook (Completed: )
+4. Find employees that work for a given employer on Facebook (Completed: )
+5. Create a Mindmap of all the OSINT data that can be captured from Facebook (Completed: )

+**** MICS201 - Passive Network Reconnaissance **** (5 Points)

+1. Use dnsdumpster.com to passively map an organizations external facing assets (Completed: )
+2. Use shodan.io to passively map an organization's external facing assets (Completed: )
+3. Use crt.sh to identify domains and sub-domains that belong to an organization (Completed: )
+4. Search for information leaks on Github using grep.app (Completed: )
+5. Use whoisds.com to retrieve recently registered domain names for a country (Completed: )

+**** MICS203 - Operational Security **** (3 Points)

+1. Detect typo squatting and phising with dnstwist.py (Completed: )
+2. Use urlscan.io to identify phishing and spear-phising websites (Completed: )
+3. Create Google searches to find open Cuckoo Sandboxes (Completed: )

  Series Three Solid